Welcome to the YAAR! project: Youth Against Antimicrobial Resistance

 The framework identifies key learning outcomes appropriate to different age groups that are applicable across a diverse range of settings and learning environments.
 It can be used as a tool for structuring curricula and learning activities.
 It is aimed at teachers, educators, research scientists, and informal learning providers.

-concise AMR learning framework, which only outlines AMR-specific learning outcomes, is also available here.
+concise AMR learning framework, which only outlines AMR-specific learning outcomes, is also available here: Download Concise AMR learning framework.